Last Updated on

 Mangoes boost your immune system with the combination of vitamin C, A, and 25 different types of carotenoids.
 Mango helps keep your immune system healthy.

-Try this Pinoy Recipe at iba pa version of Mango Float Recipe this Holiday season or in whatever gatherings you have with your family and friends.
-You will surely enjoy this Filipino dessert because of the right amount of sweetness, layers of whip cream, graham crackers, and mangoes.
+Try this Pinoy Recipe at iba pa version of Mango Float Recipe this Holiday season with your family and friends.
+You will surely enjoy this Filipino dessert.
+With the right amount of sweetness, layers of whip cream, graham crackers, and mangoes, the taste is heavenly.

 Mango Float Recipe – Preparation Procedure: